 Money, especially paper money, is just about the filthiest thing you ever allow yourself to touch.
 Have you ever seen a person stick a dollar bill in their mouth to “hold” it while rolling down a car window, putting away a wallet, or just generally not having enough hands to accomplish all immediate tasks?
 YUCK.

 To me, this is the great boon of the debit card.
 I hardly ever have to handle actual money, because I have a debit card.
-It’s clean and has only my particular bugs that I’m used to on it.
-You saw that Bank of America is going to start charging people $5/month for their debit cards?
+It’s clean and has only the particular bugs that I’m used to on it.
+Have you seen that Bank of America is going to start charging people $5/month for their debit cards?
 Possibly that is a small price to pay for avoiding the portable plague that is the paper dollar.

 Or that one where you can buy and name a star in the immensity of the firmament as a tribute to your true love.

 Or how about the one where you pay a bunch of money to have your deceased body cryogenically preserved against the day when scientists learn how to restore life and make it everlasting?

 This makes me think of the sometimes minuscule relationship between value and expenditure.
 Say I bought a star for $25.
 Really, what did I get that I didn’t already have?
 I could have just picked out a star, given it a name, and stuck it in a gift card.
 And why is there no competition among star brokers?
 Why do we not have choices as to price, features, benefits, and add-ons?

 Or, say I paid a quarter of a million or so to be cryogenically preserved.
 What if there’s a storm and power lines are downed?
 What if all the fossil fuels are depleted and the generator backup won’t run?
 What if it’s 100 years before science catches up with my frozen preserves, and now the vault is under the control of the inventor’s slacker great-granddaughter who is disorganized and can’t get her act together to have me thawed?